tsgates/www-feast17/cfp.md

 ## Scope

-Despite some early progress within the computer science research community, software executable transformation is not a solved science.
+Despite some early progress within the research community, software executable transformation is not a solved science.
-Namely, a critical step in the process of reverse engineering and binary understanding is, in the general case, undecidable.
-Various automated tools (an ecosystem of tools) will need to be investigated and developed by the community to guarantee the effectiveness and correctness of transformation efforts and to enhance and ensure the security of transformed software.
-The FEAST workshop will include discussion topics geared toward:
+Some critical problems reverse engineering and binary understanding are, in the general case, undecidable.
+Various automated tools and ecosystems will need to be investigated and developed to guarantee the effectiveness and correctness of transformation efforts and to enhance and ensure the security of transformed software.
+The FEAST workshop will include topics geared toward:

 - Understanding issues of software executable transformation for various programming languages and environment, and the potential